Help Adolescents During COVID-19

 Get Adequate Sleep

-According experts, not getting enough sleep puts adolescents more to the risk of depression, self-harm, and suicidal tendencies in addition to a variety of ailments like obesity, diabetes, and hypertension.
+According to experts, not getting enough sleep puts adolescents at more risk of depression, self-harm, and suicidal tendencies in addition to a variety of ailments like obesity, diabetes, and hypertension.

 To help in getting good sleep at night, go to bed at the same time and rise at the same time every morning, advises Ian Mausner.